jeod13/katacoda-scenarios/development-operation-team/task3/step1.md

 So users may decide whether they accepted the cookies based on the privacy overview.<br />

 # Purpose of this scenario
-To fulfill The General Data Protection Regulation (GDPR) requirement, website should ask for and obtain the clear and affirmative consents from users before processing any of their data.<br />  This scenario aims to teach the way to ask for consent using plugin in WordPress and teach developers need to clearly state the ways they use the user’s data.
+To fulfill The General Data Protection Regulation (GDPR) requirement, website should ask for and obtain the clear and affirmative consents from users before processing any of their data.<br /> <br />  This scenario aims to teach the way to ask for consent using plugin in WordPress and teach developers need to clearly state the ways they use the user’s data.